carbon-language/carbon-lang/docs/design/name_lookup.md

 ### Name lookup for common, standard types

 The Carbon standard library is in the `Carbon` package.
-A very small subset of this standard library is provided implicitly in every file's scope as-if it were first imported and then every name in it aliased into that file's package scope.
+A very small subset of this standard library is provided implicitly in every file's scope.
+This is called the "prelude" package.

-This makes the names from this part of the standard library nearly the same as keywords, and so it is expected to be extremely small but contain the very fundamentals that essentially every file of Carbon code will need (`Int`, `Bool`, etc.).
+Names in the prelude package will be available without scoping names.
+For example, `Bool` will be the commonly used name in code, even though the underlying type may be `Carbon::Bool`.
+Also, no `import` will be necessary to use `Bool`.

 ## Open questions